 In February, weeks after law enforcement officials from North American and Europe held an emergency meeting on binary options fraud in the Hague, the FBI said it was investigating the industry around the world.
 The United States in 2013 had outlawed the marketing of binary options to its citizens, except on a handful of regulated exchanges.

-Last spring, Israel allowed binary options companies to operate in the country as long as they refrained from targeting its citizens.
+Last spring, Israel passed rules barring binary options companies from targeting its citizens, but they have continued to target foreigners.
 In August, Jewish Agency head Natan Sharansky urged the government to shutter the “repugnant, immoral” industry.
 And in October, Prime Minister Benjamin Netanyahu’s office called for a worldwide ban on its “unscrupulous” practices.

-Michael Oren, a former Israeli ambassador to the United States and current deputy minister, called binary options a threat to the Jewish state’s international standing and urged olim to steer clear of the industry for their own sake and that of their adopted country.
+Michael Oren, a former Israeli ambassador to the United States and current deputy minister, urged olim to steer clear of the industry for their own sake and that of their adopted country.
 He said the Knesset should launch an investigation into the industry.